-Planning is the key to going on a safari.
-So we have created a list of travel tips and advice to help you, together with some additional resources about Tanzania you might find helpful.
+Planning is the key to going on a safari and making it a successful and memorable experience.
+With this in mind, we have created a list of travel tips and advice to help you, together with some additional resources about Tanzania you might find helpful.

 A. Safari Advice

 I. Wildlife Safari

 An iconic safari destination, Tanzania is home to one of the greatest wildlife events on earth, Serengeti’s spectacular annual wildebeest migration.
 Witness this natural spectacle play out as hundreds of thousands of wildebeests, zebras, and gazelles survive the arduous journey across murky river waters full of crocodiles while on dry land predators wait around every corner.